-In Pajek, first the appropriate partition must be defined (e.g. according to gender) using:

-Network/Create Partition/Vertex Shapes.
-We can check the result using Draw/Network+First Partition.
-Then use the command: Operations/Network+Partition/Brokerage Roles to compute the brokerage roles.
-As a result we get five vectors

-(one vector for each role).
+In Pajek, first the appropriate partition must be defined (e.g. according to gender) using: Net/Partitions/Vertex/Shapes.
+We can check the result using Draw/Partition.
+Then use the command: Operations/Brokerage Roles to compute the brokerage roles.
+As a result we get five partitions (one partition for each role).